© 2020 Baptist Health. All Rights Reserved.

 When you're traveling by car, pack a brown bag or insulated cooler so that fast food and vending machines won't be your only options.

-Vegetables, fresh fruit, juice boxes, cartons of milk, yogurt, cheese and sandwiches can go in the cooler.
+Vegetables, fresh fruit, juice boxes, cartons of milk, yogurt and sandwiches can go in the cooler.
 Pretzels, crackers, nuts and plain popcorn also make good snacks.

 Instead of eating in the car, stop somewhere to enjoy your meal.
 Stretch and take a short, brisk walk.